PowerShell/platyPS/README.md

 The schema closely resembles the existing output format of the `Get-Help` cmdlet in PowerShell.

-If you break the schema in your markdown, you will get error message from `New-ExternalHelp` and would not be able to generate extrenal help.
+If you break the schema in your markdown, you will get error messages from `New-ExternalHelp` and `Update-MarkdownHelp`.
+You would not be able to generate extrenal help or update your markdown.

-It may be fine for some scenarios, i.e. you want to have online-only version of your help.
+It may be fine for some scenarios, i.e. you want to have online-only version of markdown.

 ## [Usage](docs)